 On the other hand, when we look at each part of the consulting value chain with a critical eye, we can see vulnerabilities.

 As the original prophet of disruption put it, “we’re still early in the story of consulting’s disruption.”

 Some of the threats to consulting have come from criticism of consultants’ business practices.
 In the last few years, McKinsey has been accused of conflicts of interest, ties to corruption, and working for repressive governments around the world.

 Amid a withering report from the Department of Justice about McKinsey’s “lack of candor” and “insufficient disclosures” in dealing with clients, the firm agreed to pay a $15M settlement.

 In 2019, these criticisms prompted the firm to respond publicly, promising employees it would increase transparency and be more thoughtful about the kinds of clients it works with.

-To understand just how this has all come about, and what the post-disruption future looks like for the big management consulting firms, we took a look at each of the four consulting functions.
-Our goal was to understand exactly what type of value the consulting firms are offering, and where various disruptors are, or are not, displacing them.
+To understand just how this has all come about, and what the post-disruption future looks like for the big management consulting firms, we take a look at each of the four consulting functions.
+Our goal is to understand exactly what type of value the consulting firms are offering, and where various disruptors are, or are not, displacing them.

 In management consulting’s golden days, young associates would gather critical information about their clients’ businesses by doing things like sitting in parking lots and counting the number of customers leaving a store with shopping bags.